Siva-Subramaniam-DS/app-analysis/README.md

 - Ensure that the `analysis.css` and `analysis.js` files are correctly placed in the `static` directory and that the Chart.js library is included.
 - The `{{ url_for('static', filename='...') }}` syntax is used for generating the correct URL for static files in Flask applications.

+___
+## `Analysis.JS`
+# Purpose

+- **Update Date and Time**: The code updates the date and time displayed on the webpage.
+- **Render Charts**: It fetches data from various API endpoints and renders charts for Google Play Store and Apple App Store genres and top apps.

+# Key Components

+- **DOM Content Loaded**: Ensures functions for updating the date/time and fetching data are executed after the page has fully loaded.
+- **Update Date and Time**: Uses the current date and time to populate specific HTML elements.
+- **Fetch Data and Render Charts**:
+  - Retrieves genre and top app data from APIs.
+  - Uses Chart.js to display data as charts on the page.

+# Chart Details

+- **Google Play Store**: Shows genre distribution and top apps by reviews.
+- **Apple App Store**: Displays genre distribution and top apps by rating count.

+# Error Handling

+- Logs errors to the console if data fetching fails.

+____